Cancer type

 If you’re newly diagnosed, work with your doctor to create a treatment plan.

-It’s important to find an expert who specializes in appendiceal cancer.
 The top experts running clinical trials are looking into the molecular differences between colon cancer and appendix cancer.
 Although closely related, these two cancer types have shown different responses to treatment in clinical trials.

 Surgical Centers of Excellence are often good places to start when making a treatment plan, as surgery (and possibly HIPEC) is often the first step in treating appendix cancer.
 You will need a multi-disciplinary team with oncologists, surgeons, and pathologists.